tru-salomon/Project-10.1-Module-2-Digital-Vendor/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is Quick guide on how you can install and setup the app._

 1. Navigate to the desired directory.
 2. Clone the fork the repository using the github desktop app or with the following command in your terminal: